PlumpMath/blender_patch_templates/readme.rst

 this is a hint that probably any of Blender's existing developers could have added this, and you may need to expand upon it some more, or that the feature may need to be part of some larger project.

-Having said that, making small changes right away is a great way to learn.
+Having said that, making small changes is a great way to learn.

 Prerequisites